Day six and seven

 During the day the race was quiet, and we had our first day off for a marital outing to Paprsek.
 It had been raining again since the morning, so that was good because we didn't have to pull the sled and could turn around when we wanted.
 Unlike Martin Silhan.
 He had a long way to go through Sněžník.
 It looks relatively short on the map, but it's an incredible distance.
 According to the map, Martin bivouacked at the station in Kraliky and set off in the early hours of dawn.
 The rain had been with him since the morning and the wind was even stronger than the day before.
 He was pulling at a very steady pace and we were placing bets on when he would reach us in Petříkov.
 We were aimlessly looking for a signal every now and then to see him move a little bit.
 His wife Petra is skilled at this and has taken the liberty of looking at the tracker once every 4 hours, which is reasonable in many cases.
 Martin wasn't physically bad at all, but he was having a lot of trouble with his ankle.
 After all, the walking was unhealthy.
 He had his fun on the ridges and had to experience and experience a lot in those conditions.
 He's a tough guy and nothing can throw him off.
 At about 11pm he broke away from the sled at the 300km mark and was happy.
 With his ankle, it would have been unwise to continue, so he too was among those who had completed the 300 km.
 Congratulations to Martin and we are incredibly glad he made it here and was part of this adventure.

 And when we wanted to see where Tomas Kadlec was, we always had to move the map significantly to record his location.
-After an hour break he started from Petříkov and in the late evening he arrived behind Praděd to Ovčárna and started to climb to the ridge of Vysoké Hole, the highest point of the race.
+After an hour break he started from Petříkov and in the late evening he arrived behind Praděd to Ovčárna and started climbing to the ridge of Vysoké Hole, the highest point of the race.
 It was very thick fog, the wind was absolutely crazy and something was falling from the sky.
 As the ridge is completely exposed, the combination of all these phenomena caused him to completely lose his bearings and he sensibly decided to descend back to the Sheepfold and spend the night there.
 But when he thought he was going back to the top station of the lifts, he arrived somewhere else.
 Tomas only uses paper maps, so he had to call home to be guided in the right direction by gps tracking.
 Due to the delay in the gps signal, it must have been quite a communication challenge.
 However, he made it and outside the Figura Hotel he laid his head down somewhere tucked under the open sky.
 Nothing broke him though and he set off early the next day for a second successful attempt.
 At his own pace he rolled the kilometres like a bulldozer and soon left the Jeseníky Mountains for good.
 He stopped just outside Budišov nad Budišovkou, where he spent the night in the abandoned ruins of a campsite next to the Budišovka River.
 When I passed by this place last time, it looked quite mysterious to me and it takes a lot of courage to spend the night there.
 Tomas certainly has enough of that.
 After Jeseník nad Odra he took the imaginary scepter and became the pioneer of the route, because no one has gone further than him.
 And if nothing serious happens, it is clear that we will see him in Havířov on Saturday.
 The guest met him on Svinci, which is a pretty crappy hill and he looked classically neutral and cool.

 So the 300 km route is successfully completed and we congratulate Martin Gabel, Matěj Jakoubek and Martin Šilhán for successfully completing it.
 And we would also like to thank Eva Zemínová for providing her cozy cottage, which served as a refuge for all of us.
 Thank you.